 Ten things to celebrate at Hemlington Hall Academy are:

-4. Our Big Sing Assembly.
-The children experience a united harmony of voices, which supports music appreciation, PSHE and RE.
+- Our Big Sing Assembly.
+The children experience a united harmony of voices, support music appreciation, PSHE and RE.

-8. Recorders, Ukuleles and Samba Drumming.
+- Year 3 Recorders and now the continuation in Year 4.
 Children can confidently read basic music notation and play in a music ensemble.